• Skip to main content

 Zoom (Register)

-“Achieving Flow with Connectives” taught by Eva Gordon Ryali
+“Structuring Paragraphs with Evidence and Claims” taught by Eva Gordon Ryali

 How can I achieve a logical “flow” and help my reader understand the connections between my ideas?
 How can employing various types of transition phrases bring greater clarity to my writing?